The path of

 The proposed Whale Trail will start in Picton and end in Kaikōura via Blenheim, Seddon, Ward, Kekerengu and Clarence.

-Along the way, the trail would traverse a range of landscapes to reach previously inaccessible areas of outstanding natural beauty, in a sensitive and sustainable manner.
+Along the way, the trail will traverse a range of landscapes to reach previously inaccessible areas of outstanding natural beauty, in a sensitive and sustainable manner.

 Cyclists and walkers will be rewarded with epic views of the dramatic Kaikōura Ranges, the rugged Pacific Ocean coastline and spectacular panoramas over vineyards, wetlands, tussock land and riverscapes.